Question: Are OpenAI, Anthropic, and Google building autonomous AI agents like OpenClaw?

 Are AI agents safe for business use?

-The major platforms build safety differently: OpenAI uses modal safety (Watch vs Takeover modes with automatic pauses), Anthropic uses classification-based safety (ASL-3 classifiers, sandboxed environments), and Google uses architectural safety (cloud VMs separate from local systems).
+The major platforms build safety differently: OpenAI uses modal safety (Operator's Watch vs Takeover modes with automatic pauses) and permission-scoped Workspace Agents.
+Anthropic uses classification-based safety (ASL-3 classifiers, sandboxed Cowork execution, Managed Agents for enterprise controls).
+Google uses architectural safety (Mariner runs on cloud VMs separate from local systems; Workspace Intelligence respects existing Workspace permissions).
 All three include human-in-the-loop requirements for sensitive actions.
 The safety architectures are significantly more robust than open-source alternatives like OpenClaw, but no system is risk-free — governance policies and credential isolation remain essential.

 Sources